 Traci earned a Regional Edward R. Murrow Award in 1999 for a piece on Notre Dame’s mascot.
 She was also the first woman to receive both the Rochester Press Radio Club Sportscaster of the Year Award and the Monroe County American Legion Baseball Reporter of the Year Award.
 Her Dad, a retired physical education teacher, is due some credit, since his favorite father-daughter outings were to watch the Yankees and the Buffalo Bills, sparking Traci’s lifetime interest in sports.

 An alumna of the Newhouse School of Public Communications at Syracuse University, Traci majored in Broadcast Journalism, but also served as a cheerleader for The Orange.
 She traveled to the Tokyo Bowl and the Peach Bowl, where ‘Cuse kicked a field goal to beat Georgia in the last few seconds of the game.
-Traci has traveled widely, but still has The Kentucky Derby and NFL Super Bowl to check off her bucket list.
+Traci has traveled widely, but still has The Kentucky Derby to check off her bucket list.

 Closer to home, Traci is married to a professional chef who makes dinnertime a treat for their family of four.
+She is also a 2020 Leadership Buckhead graduate.